 One of the things that can potentially scare people off swimming pools is the thought of having to look after it on a daily basis.
 It pays to think about the different things you can do to make your pool as “hands-free” as possible.
 In an ideal world, people want to be able to use their pool whenever they want with little preparation.
 These days swimming pools can be set up to be virtually hands-free.
 Our Vantage in-floor cleaning system ensures your water is properly circulated and that all debris is regularly removed from your pool without the need for manual cleaning or automatic vacuums.
 Our customers regularly report to us that this system has made their pool, and home easier to sell when on the market.
 It is one of the features you should go for when looking for “the best pool” that you’ll love.
-Pool chemical management systems such as the Gemini can also be added into your pump shed.
-These units essentially manage the day to day water chemistry in your swimming pool – all of the seemingly daunting work can now be managed by one simple machine.
+Integrated pool management systems can also be added to your pool.
+These essentially manage the day to day water chemistry in your swimming pool – all of the seemingly daunting work can now be managed by one simple machine.

 5. Think about energy savings